Ziyarat Express: Service

-The 12395 Ziyarat Express covers the distance of 1305 km in 20 hours 25 mins (63.92 km/hr) & in 23 hours 10 mins as 12396 Ziyarat Express (56.33 km/hr).
+The 12395 Ziyarat Express covers the distance of 1305 km in 20 hours 25 mins (63.92 km/h) and in 23 hours 10 mins as 12396 Ziyarat Express (56.33 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

-Route & Halts
+Route and halts

 The 12395 / 12396 Ziyarat Express runs from Rajendra Nagar Terminal via Patna Junction, Danapur, Ara Junction, Pt.
 Deen Dayal Upadhyaya Junction, Allahabad Junction, Kanpur Central, Firozabad, Tundla Junction, Agra Fort, Sawai Madhopur, Banasthali Niwai, Durgapura, Jaipur to Ajmer Junction.

 Traction

 The entire route is now fully electrified.
-A Gomoh based WAP 7 locomotive powers the train from Rajendra Nagar Terminal up to Ajmer Junction.
+It is hauled by a Gomoh Loco Shed based WAP 7 electric locomotive powers the train from Rajendra Nagar Terminal up to Ajmer Junction.